raycast/extensions/extensions/dash-off/README.md

 ## How to get a Gmail OAuth Client ID

-You need to create your own OAuth Client ID to be able to use this extension.
+At the moment you need to create your own OAuth Client ID to be able to use this extension.
+However, we've submitted a request to Google to get this extension verified and published.
+Once this is done, you'll be able to use this extension without creating your own OAuth Client ID.

 ### Project